 Applying for a 2015-2016 Alternative Loan:

 - Select a lender and complete the application process with that lender.
-You may use any participating lender that offers alternative loans; however, we have a Preferred Lender List with our top six lenders we suggest you use to help make your decision.
-Please visit our FASTChoice web page with information on all six lenders at http://choice.fastproducts.ort/FastChoice/home/183600/1
+You may use any participating lender that offers alternative loans; however, we have a Preferred Lender List with six suggested lenders.
+Visit our FASTChoice web page for information on all six lenders.

 - Complete your alternative loan application and Master Promissory Note (MPN) directly with your lender.
 Most lenders allow you to e-sign an MPN online, although you may request that a paper MPN to be mailed to you.
 We strongly recommend completing the application and MPN online when possible to expedite loan processing.